score-spec/docs/content/en/docs/Tutorials/paws-humanitec.md

 ## Working with multiple environments

-With Humanitec and Score it is very simple to deploy the same workload into multiple environments. `Score -humanitec` CLI tool can create deployments for each target environment, while the rest of the configuration could be set-up once by DevOps.
+With Humanitec and Score it is very simple to deploy the same workload into multiple environments. `score-humanitec` CLI tool can create deployments for each target environment, while the rest of the configuration could be set-up once by DevOps.